whennemuth/bu-wp-ecs/docs/parameters.md

 The following are parameters for the CDK deployment.
 Most of them can be regarded as equivalent to cloud-formation parameters, but others may be used by the CDK code for flow control, where it is possible to branch into alternate patterns and drive [composition](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html#constructs_composition).

+### Scenarios

+There are a number of "scenarios" to pick from when deploying a stack.
+A scenario basically maps to use of a specific cdk [construct](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html).
+For example the scenario could indicate part of the overall wordpress service, like just the database, or just the s3proxy signing service.
+Or, a scenario can specify a higher level construct that groups all such lower level constructs into a single deployment.
+A scenario can also specify standard vs. modified approaches:

+- **Standard**: A "Clean sheet of paper" baseline deployment that models aws recommended best practices.
+Provides a "standard" deployment of the construct as one would conduct in an unconstrained aws account, accepting most defaults.
+- **Modified**: Requires specific overrides/extensions that apply when working with an aws account that has a set of infrastructure and multi-tenancy pre-conditions.
+An example of this is the BU common security services accounts, where for example, there is a specific set of vpc/subnet infrastructure to deploy into.

 Depending on the scenario that applies, only a subset of the following parameters may be required.
-The complete listing is below, followed by a breakdown of each scenario and which of these parameters comprise the subset that are relevant to that scenario:
+The complete listing is below, followed by examples that serve as a breakdown of each scenario and which of these parameters comprise the subset that are relevant to that scenario:

-### All Parameters
+### Available Parameters

 - SCENARIO: The ecs type: "wordpress-bu" or "s3proxy".
 - STACK_ID: Top-level string identifier for the stack that will go into the naming of most created resources.
+- STACK_NAME: The name of the stack will be shown in the cloudformation management console.
+- STACK_DESCRIPTION: The description of the stack as will be shown in the cloudformation management console.
 - PREFIXES: Mid-level string identifier for specific constructs *(wordpress, s3proxy, rds)*
 - ACCOUNT: The number of the aws account being deployed to.
 - REGION: The region being deployed to.